viet34tqc/notebook/interview.md

 When there is an update action (ex: click event).

 - When you call the `setState`, it might trigger an re-render.
 However, `setState` doesn't update the state immediately.
 React waits for all the `setState` in the event handlers to be finished before re-rendering.
+In another way, it groups multiple state updates into a single update.
 This is called batching (<https://github.com/reactwg/react-18/discussions/21>)
 - You can pass a value or an updated function to the `setState`.
 All of them are added to the queue.
 - When all the scheduled re-renders run
   - `useState` is called